UW-GDA/Redlining_Temp/README.md

 **The Home Owners' Loan Corporation (HOLC)** created maps to classify neighborhoods into four grades: Grade A (green) was considered the most desirable, Grade B (blue) was still favorable, Grade C (yellow) was viewed as declining, and Grade D (red) was deemed the riskiest for investment.
 This practice, known as **redlining**, assessed neighborhoods based on demographics, infrastructure, housing quality, neighborhood stability, and proximity to amenities or hazards.
 However, these assessments were racially and ethnically discriminatory (Winling & Minchney, 2021).
 As a result, redlining has been recognized as a racially discriminatory government policy that denied people access to credit and housing based on their race.
 Aaronson et al. (2021) emphasized that redlining had lasting effects on the development of urban neighborhoods.
 Beyond its economic and social consequences, redlining has also contributed to long-term environmental and health disparities - with historically redlined neighborhoods being more vulnerable to extreme heat, natural disasters, and health risks due to systemic disinvestment and inadequate infrastructure (Nowak et al., 2022).

 ## Problem Statement, Questions, and Objectives
 Neighborhoods redlined in the 1930s and 1940s have experienced significantly higher heat exposure risks up to the present than neighborhoods not redlined.
-Several studies have explored the association between HOLC grades and the proportion of natural and built environments (i.e., urban forest and impervious surfaces).
+Several studies have explored the association between HOLC grades and the proportion of natural and built environments (i.e., urban forests and impervious surfaces).
 However, existing studies have not thoroughly examined the mechanisms by which past redlining policies influence and mediate current heat exposure.
 The primary purpose of this study is to examine how the legacy of redlining affects neighborhood land surface temperature using mediation analysis.
 Specifically, the study aims to answer the following research questions: 1) What is the relationship between the spatial patterns of urban forests (or tree canopies), impervious surfaces, and HOLC grades?
 Does this relationship remain consistent over time?
 2) How do HOLC grades impact neighborhood land surface temperatures?
 How are land surface temperatures in neighborhoods with different HOLC grades affected by the spatial distribution of urban forests (or tree canopies) and impervious surfaces?
 3) Do the mediating effects of environmental factors vary between different cities?

 ## Study Area & Analysis Unit
 * Criteria: 1) A Metropolitan city with Heat exposure, 2) Population Density, and 3) Different climate conditions